carpentries-i18n/i18n/README.md

 ### To update the GitHub pages lessons with Jekyll

 1. Run `po4gitbook/compile.sh` on updated PO files (commit and push changes to PO files to i18n)

+Note that in order for the lessons to compile the Credit line in the PO files HEADER "# FULL NAME <EMAIL@ADDRESS>, YEAR." must match the contact details of the "Last-Translator".
+Please fill in your details or keep these consistent in order to build the new translated lessons.

 ```
 git add -u po/*ja.po
 git commit -m "update PO files"